Volunteer Opportunities at Selah

 We rely heavily on the giving nature of volunteers.
 Opportunities to volunteer can be as simple as general trail maintenance, or as involved as offering expertise in the sciences.
 For the larger school groups, enthusiastic volunteers greatly enhance our efforts to share the love of Mother Nature.
 All volunteer hours are accepted through the Texas Master Naturalist and Texas Master Gardener programs.
-Contact volunteer coordinator Ann Cook to learn more.
+Contact our volunteer coordinator to learn more.

 Work is at all levels — some heavy lifting and for those just wanting a day out in the elements, cedar always needs to be cut!
 During most months we have a regular “Fourth Monday” where volunteers can come put in a few hours on our trails.
 Days begin at 8 a.m. and usually end around lunch.